 - In another bowl of a stand mixer fitted with the paddle attachment or in another large bowl with an electric mixer, cream together the cream cheese and sugar until smooth.
 Mix in the egg and vanilla on low speed just until incorporated.
 Pour the cheesecake batter evenly into the cooled crust.
 Using your hand to form clumps, distribute the blondie dough onto the top of the cheesecake batter in teaspoon-sized clumps*.

 - Bake for about 45-55 minutes, until the top feels dry and firm (the blondie dough) and the entire pan looks set if given a gentle shake.
 Move bars to a cooling rack and allow to cool completely.

-- Lift the bars out by the overhang; slice into desired size and store in the refrigerator.
-Serve cold or at room temperature
+- Lift the bars out by the overhang; slice into 16 pieces and store in the refrigerator.
+Serve cold or at room temperature.